PCB-Rob/PicoCat/GameHat/README.md

-PicoCat GameHat is a fun Case with button to play and develope small games
+PicoCat GameHat is a fun Case with buttons to play and develop small games